jeonilshin/cloudformation-creating-vpc/README.md

 # YAML FILE
+#### use this file using visual studio code while making this vpc template
 ```
 Description:  This template deploys a VPC, with a pair of public and private subnets spread
   across two Availability Zones.
 It deploys an internet gateway, with a default